Graduate Certificate in Water Planning

-The next intake will commence in Semester 1, 2016 with a seven day intensive session from 20 - 26 February including three days on North Stradbroke Island followed by four days of workshops/lectures at Griffith University.
+The first semester begins with a seven day intensive session, including three days on North Stradbroke Island followed by four days of workshops/lectures at Griffith University.

 There is another intensive session at the beginning of Semester 2 which includes four days in Brookfield and three days at The University of Queensland.

 The remainder of the course is delivered off-campus (online).

 Dates to be advised.

 - Understand the principles and practice of integrated water management